andrew/ultimate-awesome/README.md

 - [awesome-databricks](https://github.com/ossinova/awesome-databricks) - A collection of useful and awesome Databricks resources.
 - [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [awesome-ml-for-threat-detection](https://github.com/patternex/awesome-ml-for-threat-detection) - A curated list of resources to deep dive into the intersection of applied machine learning and threat detection.
-- [awesome-inverse-design](https://github.com/quentinwach/awesome-inverse-design) - Curated list of inverse design projects for photonics.
-Including FDTD and FDFD solvers, tutorials, challenges, as well as key papers and reviews. 🚀.
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.
 - [awesome-regolo-ai](https://github.com/regolo-ai/awesome-regolo-ai) - A collection of awesome tools and projects you can use with regolo.ai or that are built around it.
 - [awesome-react-hooks](https://github.com/saidMounaim/awesome-react-hooks) - A curated list of awesome things related to React Hooks 😍.